 There are some important dos and don’ts with first credit cards – first and foremost to improve your credit rating, but also to avoid unexpected and unwanted fees and charges.

-Don’t spend up to your credit limit every month – your ‘utilisation ratio’ (your outstanding debt vs. the total amount of credit available to you) is a major factor to credit card issuers when you are applying for further credit in the future.
-Ideally you should keep the utilisation ratio between 30 and 40%.
+Your ‘utilisation ratio’ (your outstanding debt vs. the total amount of credit available to you) is a major factor to credit card issuers when you are applying for further credit in the future.
+Ideally, you should keep the utilisation ratio between 30 and 40%.
 It is always best practice to spend on your card, then pay it all off (or as much as you possibly can) before you spend again.

-Don’t use your first credit card for spending overseas (unless your card comes with free foreign transactions), as purchasing items abroad incurs a fee every time, as does taking money out from a foreign ATM.
+Unless your card comes with free foreign transactions, using your first card for purchasing items abroad incurs a fee every time, as does taking money out from a foreign ATM.

-Because credit card issuers have no history of your previous financial management skills, they are taking a risk offering you a card: if you default on your payments, the credit card company will lose money.
+Because credit card issuers have no history of your previous financial management skills, they are taking a risk offering you a card.
+This is because if you default on your payments, the credit card company will lose money.
 The APR on credit cards for those new to credit reflects this level of risk.

 If a card’s APR is advertised as ‘Representative’, then this means that only 51% of their customers have to be offered that rate, leaving the remaining 49% being offered a potentially lower rate.
 Some credit card issuers (though not all) offer ‘downsell’ rates, which are alternative, less favourable rates which could be offered if you are unsuccessful in obtaining the best rate.